2025-03-13

 .

-Jump to main contentApplications for our Design programmes are open 20 January – 3 March.
-And you can still submit late applications for some of our other programmes!
+Jump to main contentYou can still submit late applications for some of our programmes.

-Learn more about our programmes!We strive for excellence in our research and our educational programmes.
+Learn more!We strive for excellence in our research and our educational programmes.
 As a university with renowned research infrastructure and laboratories, the University of Borås is the place for you to deepen your knowledge of sustainability, resource recovery, textiles, informatics, and more.

 Learn about our programmesThe Swedish School of Library and Information Science is Sweden’s most extensive research environment in the subject and conducts research and education with a strong professional connection and international character.
 Our researchers take on the digital challenges of our time, mostly from the perspectives of the humanities and social sciences.